 “I know your parents and even met your brother.
 But the last time I was there was about twenty years ago.
 So, anything I shall tell?”

 Altera shook her head.
-“But my companions and I have the dance on the ground deck for a few hours to ourselves?
-We could need it to train.”
+“But can my companions and I have the dance hall on the ground deck for a few hours to ourselves?
+We may need it to train.”

 “That shouldn’t be a problem.
 The contest doesn’t start until tomorrow.
 Well, if you excuse me.
 I am going to check on the other guests.
 These trips can be rather boring, but the stories make it worthwhile.
 I wish you a nice voyage and success with your Bragi.”